Here from about the 12th of February will be the travel blog of deepest darkest Amazonian lands, in search of exotic critters. Please peruse often.

 A disturbing story today dear readers.
 We all know little eeny weeny black bees called Stingless Bees, and Sweat bees, working away to produce a nice runny honey, and no more than licking us when we come upon them.
 They are cousins of honey bees, and have a lot of species, especially in South America.
 See first typical nice critters…

 but deep in this Amazonian jungle dwells a species of a little stingless bee, yes without a sting, but with ferocious jaws and a very bad aggro attitude.
 Go near one of their tree hole nests and you need to run as armies emerge on intruders.
 Below see the nest, with a full compliment of nasties milling at the entrance with a gnashing of jaws (taken with a telephoto lens from a decent diastance).
-And next to it the lovely orange bee, having to be held to take a pic by my friend Bernhard, Mr Bee.
+And next to it the lovely individual orange bee, having to be held to take a pic by my friend Bernhard, Mr Bee.

 but if you think thats scary, consider that we had to pass by the nest 4 times to get to something far more trembly – a swaying canopy walkway.
 And having survived the bees, I felt emboldened to actually do the thing !